-Fig. 2.3: A community in need of clean tap water
+Fig. 2.3: Unsafe drinking water

 iv.
 Vector-borne diseases: A vector refers to an organism such as a mosquito, tick or flea that can transmit pathogens (bacteria, viruses or parasites) from one host to another.

 Ghana's tropical climate and ecological conditions support the spread of vectorborne diseases like malaria and dengue fever.
 Factors such as stagnant water, inadequate mosquito control measures and limited access to insecticide-treated bed nets contribute to their prevalence.